 Governance.
-We understand that EHS&S must be actively reviewed, managed, and integrated into our businesses so that we may move towards achieving world-class EHS&S performance.
-The mission of the Global EHS&S Group is to provide leadership, guidance, technical expertise, and oversight while facilitating the integration of EHS&S into our business processes by aligning EHS&S initiatives to business goals and continually monitoring and evaluating our EHS&S performance.
+The Global EHS&S Group provides leadership, guidance, technical expertise, and oversight while facilitating the integration of EHS&S into our business processes, by aligning EHS&S initiatives to business goals and continually monitoring and evaluating our EHS&S performance.

-Team EHS&S. We utilize a collaborative management approach where the Global EHS&S Group solicits feedback and suggestions from our site based EHS&S leaders.
-In order to promote this collaborative management approach, we have developed several forums to promote communications and feedback loops, and to share tools, resources, and best practices to help our Team EHS&S advance our EHS&S efforts and grow and advance in their careers.
+Team EHS&S. We utilize a collaborative management approach where the Global EHS&S Group solicits feedback and suggestions from our site-based EHS&S leaders, and have developed forums to share tools, resources, and best practices to advance our EHS&S efforts.

 Responsible Supply Chain Management.
-Our internal organization and EHS&S performance are closely linked to our supply chain.
 We are dedicated to sustainable and responsible supply chain management, as well as supplier diversity.
-We consider our suppliers, contractors, consultants, and agents as a part of the Charles River team and we rely on them to help us accomplish both our business and EHS&S objectives.
+We consider our suppliers, contractors, consultants, and agents as a part of the Charles River team, and we rely on them to help us accomplish both our business and EHS&S objectives.

 Leverage Technology.
 We believe that optimizing processes and leveraging technology is a key component to operating more efficiently.
-We currently use the resource tracking software to manage our energy and greenhouse gas (GHG) emissions data and are working to obtaining more robust site waste and water data via this tool to help determine our environmental footprint.
-We are in the process of implementing an EHS&S Management Information System software solution that will allow us to more efficiently manage our Incidents, Permits and Licenses, Audits and Inspections, and Occupational Health.
+We currently use resource tracking software to manage our energy and GHG emissions data and are working to obtain more robust site waste and water data via this tool to help determine our environmental footprint.
+We are implementing an EHS&S Management Information System software solution that will allow us to more efficiently manage our Incidents, Permits and Licenses, Audits and Inspections, and Occupational Health.

 Metrics.
-We focus on select key performance indicators (KPIs) to track, measure, and manage our progress toward our vision of working safely and sustainably, to achieve world-class EHS&S performance.
+We focus on select key performance indicators (KPIs) to track, measure, and manage our progress to achieve world-class EHS&S performance.
 As part of integrating working safely and sustainably into how we do business, EHS&S performance is included in our quarterly business reviews.
-We are also driving performance improvement through leading indicators such as sustainable design and implementation of our EHS&S Management System.

 Performance Assurance.
-Charles River has two focus areas for EHS&S performance assurance: (1) developing a global framework for managing EHS&S consistently that includes Global EHS&S Business Guidelines and (2) developing an EHS&S assessment program that assesses our facilities' EHS&S programs against this framework and applicable regulatory standards.
-Our new EHS&S Guidelines are in the process of being developed by a team of 23 site based EHS&S professionals.
-The cornerstone of the EHS&S Guidelines is our internal Charles River EHS&S Management System, which emphasize both management and employee engagement in and ownership of the EHS&S program.
+We have two focus areas for EHS&S performance assurance: (1) developing a globally consistent operating framework that includes Global EHS&S Business Guidelines and (2) developing an EHS&S assessment program that assesses our facilities' EHS&S programs against this framework and applicable regulatory standards.